 - Loss (gain) on debt extinguishment During the first quarter of fiscal 2022, the Company recognized a loss on debt extinguishment of \$0.1 million in connection with the amendment and restatement of its credit agreement.
 During fiscal 2021, the Company recognized a gain on debt extinguishment of \$12.0 million in connection with its purchase of \$401.7 million aggregate principal amount of the Company's 2021 Convertible Notes for \$371.4 million, including interest and fees and, during fiscal 2020, the Company incurred a loss on debt extinguishment of \$0.1 million in connection with the purchase of \$25.0 million aggregate principal amount of 2021 Convertible Notes for \$24.3 million, including interest and fees.
 Management believes excluding the loss (gain) on debt extinguishment from the Company's Non-GAAP financial measures assists investors' overall understanding of the Company's current financial performance and provides management with a consistent measure for assessing the current and historical financial results. - Charge for warranty costs During the first quarter of fiscal 2020, the Company recorded an \$8.2 million pre-tax charge for estimated warranty costs for work performed for a customer in prior periods.
 The Company excludes the impact of this charge from its Non-GAAP financial measures because the Company believes it is not indicative of its underlying results in the current period. - Charge for (recovery of) previously reserved accounts receivable and contract assets During the fourth quarter of fiscal 2019, the Company recognized a pre-tax non-cash charge for accounts receivable and contract assets of \$17.2 million related to balances owed from a customer.
 On February 25, 2019, this customer filed a voluntary petition for reorganization.
 During the first quarter of fiscal 2020, the Company recognized \$10.3 million of pre-tax income from the recovery of previously reserved accounts receivable and contract assets based on collections from a customer.
-The Company excludes the impact of this recovery from its Non-GAAP financial measures because the Company believes it is not indicative of its underlying results. - Impact on stock-based compensation expense from non-cash charge for accounts receivable and contract assets The Company excludes the impact on stock-based compensation expense from the non-cash charge for accounts receivable and contract assets from its Non-GAAP financial measures because the Company believes it is not indicative of its underlying results or ongoing operations. - Tax effect from a net operating loss carryback under enacted CARES Act During the first quarter of fiscal 2021, the Company recognized an income tax benefit of \$2.6 million from a net operating loss carryback under the enacted U.S. Coronavirus Aid, Relief, and Economic Security ("CARES") Act.
-The Company excludes this impact because the Company believes it is not indicative of the Company's underlying results or ongoing operations. - Tax impact of the vesting and exercise of share-based awards The Company excludes certain tax impacts resulting from the vesting and exercise of share-based awards as these amounts may vary significantly from period to period.
-Excluding these amounts from the Company's Non-GAAP financial measures provides management with a more consistent measure for assessing financial results. - Tax impact of pre-tax adjustments The tax impact of pre-tax adjustments The tax impact of pre-tax adjustments and the effective tax rate used for financial planning for the applicable period.
+The Company excludes the impact of this recovery from its Non-GAAP financial measures because the Company believes it is not indicative of its underlying results. - Tax impact of the vesting and exercise of share-based awards In fiscal 2021 and fiscal 2022, the Company excluded certain tax impacts resulting from the vesting and exercise of share-based awards.
+For comparability to other companies in the industry, the Company no longer excludes these tax impacts from its Non-GAAP measures beginning with the results for the first quarter of fiscal 2023. - Tax impact of pre-tax adjustments The tax impact of pre-tax adjustments The tax impact of pre-tax adjustments and the effective tax rate used for financial planning for the applicable period.

-Quarterly Non-GAAP Organic Contract RevenuesUnaudited (Dollars in millions)
+Quarterly Non-GAAP Organic Contract Revenues Unaudited (Dollars in millions)